Fiji404/Fiji404/README.md

 - 👋 Hi, I’m @Fiji404
 - 👀 I’m interested in FrontEnd development
-- 🌱 I’m currently learning in HTML and CSS
+- 🌱 I’m currently learning in SASS and JS
 - 📫 If you want write me, here you go radek42310o@gmail.com